HawkinsThomas/nfl-rushing/README.md

 ### Installation and running this solution
 1. clone this repo
 2. navigate to project root directory
-3. run docker-compose up
+3. run `docker-compose up`
-4. exec into api container and run node /app/db/seed/seed.js
+4. exec into api container `docker exec -it api bash`
+5. run `node /app/db/seed/seed.js`
-5. Navigate to http://localhost:3000 in your browser
+6. Navigate to http://localhost:3000 in your browser